 Spiral Seat Work:

 Spiral work aligns with 2nd grade ELA and math standards.
 Also, it’s available in three differentiated levels and gets more challenging as the school year progresses.
-The Lucky Little Learners curriculum team has created Spiral Math for grades 1-3 and Spiral ELA for grade 2.
 Using a year-long resource causes the students to get familiar with it and stops the teacher from hearing “How do I do this?” while they are already multitasking all of those first thing in the morning to-dos.

 STEAM, which stands for Science, Technology, Engineering, Arts & Mathematics, is HUGE in the education world.
 These tubs allow students to use critical thinking skills in these areas, while using their hands and having fun.
 STEAM tubs are kits for students to pull out each morning and create whatever they can think of!
 An easy way to get the materials for these tubs is to ask for donations of items from your classroom families!
 They can even fill the tub at home for their child to discover at school.
 Another name for this concept is “Makerspace”.
 The best way to understand how this type of morning work looks is by seeing pictures.
 Check out this GINORMOUS Pinterest board dedicated to Makerspace!